Board of Directors

 In 2005, she was appointed as the delegate to the World Health Organization for Traditional Medicine.
 Marilyn is also involved with the Traditional Medicine Reference Group for Ayurveda Medicine, the Quality of Care and Patient Safety TAG, and the International Standards Organization, which gave her the opportunity to help create standards for herbs, herbal formulas, needle manufacturing and updated terminology.

-Suhas Kshirsagar, BAMS, MD(Ayu), AD is a classically trained Ayurvedic Physician with over 30 years of clinical experience.
+Suhas Kshirsagar, BAMS, MD(Ayu), is a classically trained Ayurvedic Physician with over 30 years of clinical experience.
 He is a best-selling author, and motivational speaker and an acclaimed educator in the fields of Ayurveda and integrative medicine.
 He has traveled around the globe popularizing Ayurveda, yoga, meditation, and natural medicine.
 Dr. Suhas is a sought-after educator in the field of Ayurveda and has started numerous schools and designed curriculums for various universities.
-He is the chair of Mount Madonna College of Ayurveda and an associate professor at Maharishi International University.
 He has been featured in many popular podcasts, radio, and television shows.
 He is an adviser to the Chopra Center and is the director of Ayurvedic Healing Inc.

 Administration